HOW TO HANG LARGE ART ON A BUDGET

 -Small nails (short enough so they don’t go through to the other side of the canvas)

-1.) [not pictured] Place a small amount of glue at each of the four corners of the canvas and place the print on top. (this help keep it aligned when you’re hammering the nails in)
+1.) [not pictured] Spray the adhesive at each of the four corners of the canvas and place the print on top. (this help keep it aligned when you’re hammering the nails in)

 2.)
-When the glue is dry, use your hand to smooth out the print.
+Use your hand to smooth out the print onto the canvas.
 Make sure to use your hand to pull it pretty taught while you hammer in your first nail.
 The nail should be hammered all the way down so that the head can hold down the print. [see picture 2]

 * Learn from my mistake and use a nail that has a big enough head so that your print won’t just rip right through! [picture 3]